rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 useful in this example).

-# What can't be receiver ?
+# What can't be used as receiver ?
 We can't use the following things as receiver types:

 - **methods** - if we define method on object type it can't